primaryodors/primarydock/README.md

 in a database, etc.

 Note if PrimaryDock does not output any poses, please try rerunning it a few times until it gives results.
-PrimaryDock has pseudo-random calculations built in so that its output will be different each time, that rerunning the application can catch poses that previous runs may have missed.
+PrimaryDock has pseudo-random calculations built in so that its output will be different each time, so that rerunning the application can catch poses that previous runs may have missed.

 If you would like to contribute to this project:
 <ol><li>I would be sooo very grateful for the help!</li>
 <li>Please create a branch off of stable, then submit a pull request;</li>
-<li>All PRs that change primarydock C++ code must pass Big Three (see the test/big_three file) before merge. 🟩🟩🟩</li>
+<li>All PRs that change primarydock C++ code must pass Big Three (see the test/big_three file), and receive an all clear 🟩🟩🟩 message, before merge.</li>
 <li>Use whichever { style you prefer; as long as the code is readable and it works, that's all I care about.</li>
 <li>Have fun and try not to let the project vex you. (:</li>
 </ol>